FOR IMMEDIATE RELEASE

 Telephone: (301) 279-9697

 How can universities improve the way they process donated collections and make the public aware of them?
-History Associates archivist Erin Mashni and historian Jennifer Giambrone are part of a panel discussion that will share real-world examples of how two Texas archives are handling the processing and promotion of their collections.
+HAI archivist Erin Mashni and historian Jennifer Giambrone are part of a panel discussion that will share real-world examples of how two Texas archives are handling the processing and promotion of their collections.

 The panel, entitled “Su voto es su voz: How Two Universities are Sharing Their Mexican American Civil Rights Collections with the Community through Processing and Outreach Campaigns,” takes place at the Society of Southwest Archivists Annual Meeting in Fayetteville, Arkansas on May 25th.
 Ms. Mashni and Ms. Giambrone will be joined by Ann Hodges, Librarian at Texas A&M University Corpus Christi, to discuss their ongoing project to arrange, preserve, and describe a large collection of Dr. Hector P. Garcia Papers.
 They will also discuss the launch of an initial online exhibit featuring selected digitized items from the papers, designed to highlight the collection and Dr. Garcia’s legacy.